Gamow-Teller Strength distributions in $^{76}\textrm{Ge}$, $^{76,82}\textrm{Se}$, and $^{90,92}\textrm{Zr}$ by the Deformed Proton-neutron QRPA: Introduction

 \section{Introduction}

-In the core collapsing supernovae (SNe), medium and heavy elements are believed to be produced by the rapid and slow successive neutron capture reaction, dubbed as r-process and s-process, respectively.
+In the core collapsing supernovae (SNe), medium and heavy elements are believed to be produced by rapid and slow successive neutron capture reactions, dubbed as r-process and s-process, respectively.
 In these processes, many unstable neutron-rich nuclei are produced iteratively and decay to more stable nuclei at their turning points in the nuclear chart.
-These r- and s-processes play vital roles of understanding the nuclear abundances in the cosmos \cite{Haya04}.
+These r- and s-processes play vital roles of understanding abundances of the medium and heavy nuclei in the cosmos \cite{Haya04}.

-Since most of the nuclei produced in the processes are thought to be more or less deformed, we need to explicitly consider effects by the deformation in the nuclear structure and their reactions in the network calculations of the processes.
-One interesting process related to the deformed nuclei may be the rapid proton process (p-process), which is thought to be occurred on the binary star system composed of a neutron star and a companion star.
-Because of the strong gravitation on the neutron star surface, one expects hydrogen rich mass flow from the companion star.
-Since the high density and low temperature on the neutron star crust makes electrons degenerated, beta decays are usually Pauli blocked by the degeneration, which gives rise to the pycno-reactions \cite{Haen91}.
-It means that neutron rich nuclei may become stable nuclei, while unstable nuclei may become stable in this situation.
+Since most of the nuclei produced in the processes are thought to be more or less deformed, we need to explicitly take into account the deformation in the nuclear structure and their effects on relevant nuclear reactions in the network calculations of the processes.
+One interesting process associated with the deformed nuclei may be the rapid proton process (rp-process), which is thought to be occurred on the binary star system composed of a massive compact star and a companion star.
+Because of the strong gravitation on the massive star surface, one expects hydrogen rich mass-flow from the companion star.
+Since the high density and low temperature on the neutron star crust make electrons degenerated, nuclear beta decays of unstable nuclei may be blocked by the degeneration, while stable nuclei may become unstable with respect to the beta decay.
+This physical situation gives rise to the nuclear pycno-reactions \cite{Haen91}, where the deformation could be of practical importance on the understanding of the rp-process.